egodigital/icinga2-burrow-plugin/README.md

 2. Warning threshold
 3. Critical threshold

-It returns a message in a Icinga2 supported format: `OK - ..., WARNING - ..., CRITIAL - ...`
+It returns a message in a Icinga2 supported format: `OK - ..., WARNING - ..., CRITICAL - ...`

 Check out their [wiki](https://github.com/linkedin/Burrow/wiki) for more information about the API ressources used by the script.